noDiego/whatsapp-claude-gpt/README.md

 - **imageCreationModel**: The model used by OpenAI for generating images based on text descriptions.
 - **speechModel**: The model used by OpenAI for generating speech from text.
 - **speechVoice**: Specifies the voice model to be used in speech synthesis.
+- **transcriptionLanguage**: The language used for transcribing audio, in ISO-639-1 format (e.g., "en" for English).

 ### Anthropic Configuration